arifbin120/Customer-Behavior-Project-/README.md

 🎯 Project Objectives
-Clean and prepare the consumer behavior dataset for analytical accuracy Organize data into a structured relational model and run SQL queries for business insights Build an interactive Power BI dashboard for stakeholder-ready visualizations Identify key purchase drivers — discounts, reviews, seasons, and payment preferences Apply statistical hypothesis testing and confidence intervals to validate findings Deliver actionable business recommendations to improve engagement and revenue
+Clean and prepare the consumer behavior dataset for analytical accuracy Organize data into a structured relational model and run SQL queries for business insights Build an interactive Power point dashboard for stakeholder-ready visualizations Identify key purchase drivers — discounts, reviews, seasons, and payment preferences Apply statistical hypothesis testing and confidence intervals to validate findings Deliver actionable business recommendations to improve engagement and revenue